 One vacationer learned the hard way to book hotel rooms in advance.
 The other learned he prefers not to be tied down.
 Which is the best way to travel?

-plan ahead We sat in our rented Chevy Cavalier at a rest stop at midnight near Bryce Canyon.
+We sat in our rented Chevy Cavalier at a rest stop at midnight near Bryce Canyon.
 Every local hotel was booked, our tent leaked, it was starting to snow, and I was in big trouble.
 The fog was icing up the car windows, but Margot’s seething glare kept the interior quite warm.

 I had convinced my then-girlfriend to visit from her native Germany to “experience the real America” by renting a car and driving from Chicago to Los Angeles.
 She was being uptight, I told her dismissively, by wanting to plan everything in advance.
 I insisted we’d get so much more out of the trip by winging it.